smahendra/git-sprites/README.md

 Step 4 ) Now all packages have been included into a 'node_modules' directory.
 Once this is complete type 'grunt' into the command line and we are up and running.

 That is it.
-You can now generate SVG sprites.
+You can now generate SVG sprites plus more.

 ##Features:
 1. Generates SVG sprite from individaul SVG's.